A Living Room Remodel on a Small Budget

 That dingy old bookshelf can be transformed into floating shelves with some paint, a table saw, and a hefty portion of imagination.
 Those over-imposing chairs from that antiquated dining set?
 Hello, end tables!

-Exercise your creativity and make use of some of those things you have lying around.
-If you can’t come up with any ideas of your own, we are certain the proud people of Pinterest would love to lend a helping hand.
+Exercise your creativity and use some of those things you have lying around.
+If you can’t come up with any ideas of your own, we are confident the proud people of Pinterest would love to lend a helping hand.

 Living room makeovers on a budget are possible and can even be a fun undertaking for you and your friends.
 Remember, Rome wasn’t built in a day.
 Just because you currently can’t afford a complete overhaul doesn’t mean that small steps can’t make drastic differences.